AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2022-08-28-password-composition-rules/index.md

 The main takeaway from this table is that the search space is always reduced when we enforce some sort of password composition requirement.
 Once we begin to restrict the types of passwords that a user may choose, the search space is guaranteed to be smaller than if we didn't enforce any rules.
 However, our math also suggests that if we *do* decide to enforce password requirements, we should favor more complex rules because they yield a bigger search space compared to simpler rules.

-While that seems true at first glance, it's misleading because the size of the search space does not actually tell us anything about the difficulty of cracking user passwords.
-In practice, an attacker won't need to cover the entire search space for a password system (and doing so would be unrealistic anyway).
-Rather, cracking a handful of weak passwords is sufficient.
+While it's worth considering the password space to better understand the impact of composition rules, this alone does not tell the whole story.
+In reality, the size of the password space does not tell us anything about the difficulty of cracking user passwords.
+In practice, an attacker won't need to cover the entire password space, and doing so can be prohibitively costly.
 Moreover, in some cases, cracking a user password may grant an attacker access to multiple accounts.
+In short, the problem with password composition rules isn't that they reduce the search space.

 {% quote "An Introduction to Analytical Cryptography (2014), page 5", "https://link.springer.com/book/10.1007/978-1-4939-1711-2" %}
 The assertion that a large number of possible keys, in and of itself, makes a cryptosystem secure, has appeared many times in history and has equally often been shown to be fallacious.
 {% endquote %}

+For example, in a theoretical brute-force attack, the attacker does not care about the size of the search space since they already intend to search all of it, as fruitless as that may be.
+And in a dictionary attack, the attacker has already chosen a predictable subset of the password space to search, so a reduction of the overall password space may or may not hinder their efforts.
+Finally, in a rainbow table attack, an attacker has already precompiled a table of hashes for quick lookups, so the size of the password space is inconsequential.

-The problem with password composition rules isn't that they reduce the search space—it's that they encourage users to choose predictable, memorable patterns for their passwords, which in turn makes it more likely that the passwords they pick can be cracked by brute force.
+The bigger problem is that these rules annoy users into choosing predictable, memorable patterns for their passwords, which in turn makes them easier to crack with simpler methods (like dictionary attacks).

 ## Password Rules Compel Users to Choose Memorable, Predictable Passwords